 IT needs to tend to vary from one company to the next.
-For example, a company with over a thousand employees won’t have the same needs as one with less than a hundred employees.
-The cloud allows the companies to scale their IT departments up or down as their needs continue to change.
+For example, a company with over a thousand employees won't have the exact needs of one with less than a hundred employees.
+The cloud allows companies to scale their IT departments up or down as their needs change.

-Companies with fluctuating bandwidth demands need to look into cloud-based solutions as they will allow them to remain functional without having to invest in infrastructure.
-It’s a type of agility that easily gives a business an edge over its closest competitor.
+Companies with fluctuating bandwidth demands need to look into cloud-based solutions to allow them to remain functional without investing in infrastructure.
+It's a type of agility that quickly gives a business an edge over its closest competitor.

-Scalability is perhaps the greatest benefit that comes with using cloud solutions.
+Scalability is perhaps the most significant benefit that comes with using cloud solutions.

 On-demand computing allows mobile access to company information via any web-enabled device, be it a smartphone or computer.
 It's the only way to ensure that no employee will get left out or lack access to crucial company data.

 Personnel who live far from the office or those with hectic schedules can use this feature to stay in contact with colleagues and clients.
 Cloud resources can be processed, stored, recovered, or retrieved using a few mouse clicks.